GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/multiplayer-rules.md

 3. Unless specified otherwise, all rules in the Comprehensive Rules apply to multiplayer formats.
 4. The recommended player count for multiplayer games is 3-6 players.
 5. Each player starts with 30 base HP, regardless of the number of players.
+6. The Twin Suns format is a specific multiplayer variant with additional rules.
+See the [Twin Suns](twin-suns.md) section for details.

 ## Player Interaction